BEST CHEAP EATS AND BUDGET FRIENDLY RESTAURANTS

 • Sunday: Closed

-A complete lunch in central London for under a tenner is a thing to behold, and although it may not seem like it, they do exist.
+A complete lunch in central London for around a tenner is a thing to behold, and although it may not seem like it, they do exist.
 Nécco (meaning ‘cat’) in Exmouth Market is a Japanese cafe and bar with a super affordable menu of sushi, curries, noodles, donburi, homemade cakes and desserts, beers, sake and cocktails.
-Head over any time between 12.30pm – 3pm to take advantage of their lunch set deal, which’ll get you two Japanese tapas items, a bowl of rice and a drink for just £9.50.
+Head over any time between 12.30pm – 3pm to take advantage of their lunch set deal, which’ll get you two Japanese tapas items, a bowl of rice and a drink for just £10.80.

 BUTCHIES